davidnixon/cf-certbot-auto/README.md

 ## Known issues

 If the code fails or times out, your site may be left with a missing certificate.
-Again, the target use is for personal or hobby sites where I think this is an acceptable risk.
+Again, the target use is for open source or personal or hobby sites where I think this is an acceptable risk.

 Depending on your targeted region, I have found that the deletion and the upload of certificates often does time out.
 Even though the operation times out, the back-end process does eventually complete successfully.
 IBM support is aware of this but as of this writing there is no ETA for a permanent solution.
 If, for instance, the delete times out, your site will be without a certificate until the next time the automation runs.
 The automation runs by default twice a day so this is an acceptable risk for me.
 If the upload times out, you will see that the **action** returned an error but eventually the certificate is uploaded.